openbmc/openbmc/upstream-layers/yocto-docs/documentation/security-manual/vulnerabilities.rst

 A good practice is to include the CVE identifier in the patch file name, the patch file commit message and optionally in the recipe commit message.

-CVE checker will then capture this information and change the CVE status to ``Patched`` in the generated reports.
+:ref:`ref-classes-sbom-cve-check` will then capture this information and change the CVE status to ``Patched`` in the generated reports.

 If analysis shows that the CVE issue does not impact the recipe due to configuration, platform, version or other reasons, the CVE can be marked as ``Ignored`` by using